Salman1804102/salman1804102.github.io/_pages/notes.md

 redirect_from:
   - /about.html
 ---
-Some hand notes prepared by <a href="https://scholar.google.com/citations?user=TBBRv2wAAAAJ&hl=en">Omar Sharif</a> on the popular <a href="https://www.coursera.org/specializations/deep-learning">Deep Learning Specialization</a> on Coursera.
+Everything of this page's credit goes to <a href="https://scholar.google.com/citations?user=TBBRv2wAAAAJ&hl=en">© Omar Sharif</a>.
+These are handmade notes of him on the popular <a href="https://www.coursera.org/specializations/deep-learning">Deep Learning Specialization</a> on Coursera.
  * Neural Networks and Deep Learning <a href="https://drive.google.com/file/d/1P6iF2SFhkT9jWwTU431mN644HGYcQdpu/view?usp=sharing">Note</a>.
  * Improving Deep Neural Networks  <a href="https://drive.google.com/file/d/1P6iF2SFhkT9jWwTU431mN644HGYcQdpu/view?usp=sharing">Note</a>.
  * Structuring Machine Learning Projects <a href="https://drive.google.com/file/d/1P6iF2SFhkT9jWwTU431mN644HGYcQdpu/view?usp=sharing">Note</a>.